 Vintage Baskets

 I love collecting handcrafted baskets, which are pretty easy to find.
-Use them to hold floral arrangements, hand towels, napkins, and even cutlery.
+Use them to hold floral arrangements, hand towels, napkins, and cutlery.

 They add so much texture to Ann’s rustic modern kitchen.
 She hangs multiple style baskets from the beam above her kitchen cabinet.